 The mission of the University of Cambridge is to contribute to society through the pursuit of education, learning and research at the highest international levels of excellence.

 The University reports annually on the ways in which it has delivered charitable purposes for the public benefit.
-Here are some of this year's highlights.
+Here are some of our 2019–20 financial year's highlights.

 2019–20 highlights from the University Group Annual Reports